What is an SREC?

 - The number of SRECs required to be purchased by electricity providers by DC law

 The DC government requires that Pepco procure a certain amount of its electricity from renewable sources.
 This is outline in the state’s Renewable Portfolio Standard (RPS).
 Within the DC RPS there is a “solar carve out” that requires that a portion of the DC’s renewable energy comes from solar.
-In 2011 that requirement was 0.4% total electricity generated.
-It increases every year until 2021, when DC must have 2.50% of total electricity generated in 2021 come from solar.
 This table breaks down the RPS’s solar requirement by year.

 - The financial penalty to electricity providers for failure to produce or purchase the prescribed SRECs